 - d) other matters of interest to the Association.

-Paragraph Three: For deliberations regarding the dismissal of Directors and / or members of the Management Board for committing serious misconduct, upon a proposal of the Committee of Ethics, a minimum quorum of deliberation shall be required, whose approval shall count on a favorable vote of 2/3 (two thirds) of the members present, in a meeting called specially for this purpose, and it may not deliberate without the presence of the absolute majority of half plus one of the members.
+Paragraph Three: For deliberations regarding the dismissal of Directors and / or members of the Executive Board for committing serious misconduct, upon a proposal of the Committee of Ethics, a minimum quorum of deliberation shall be required, whose approval shall count on a favorable vote of 2/3 (two thirds) of the members present, in a meeting called specially for this purpose, and it may not deliberate without the presence of the absolute majority of half plus one of the members.